-The East-West School of Dance also sponsors guest artists and master teachers for performances and workshops in both Eastern and Western traditions.
+Throughout the years, the East-West School of Dance has also sponsored guest artists and master teachers for performances and workshops in both Eastern and Western traditions.

 Instruction in the dynamic classical Kathak dance style of North India includes postures, hand gestures and expression (abhinaya), along with skillful rhythmic variations and intricate footwork.
 Preparation for participation in dance dramas may be included.